truenas/documentation/content/SCALE/SCALE22.12.md

 {{< expand "22.12-BETA.2" "v" >}}
 **October 18, 2022**

-TrueNAS SCALE 22.12-BETA.2 has been released and includes many new features and improved functionaltiy.
+TrueNAS SCALE 22.12-BETA.2 has been released and includes many new features and improved functionality.
 SCALE 22.-BETA.2 features include:

 * Removes old Storage pages, renames storage modules, and makes minor improvements to storage pages
-* Adds the offical Filecoin application to the Apps catalog
+* Adds the official Filecoin application to the Apps catalog

 ## 22.12-BETA.2 Change Log